Hereford, Hay and Brecon Railway: Relations with the Great Western Railway

 At the time of the 1863 opening, it was obvious that the West Midland Railway was going to amalgamate with the Great Western Railway.
-It did so by Act of 1 August 1863.
+It did so by the Great Western Railway (West Midland Amalgamation) Act 1863 (26 & 27 Vict. c. cxiii) of 1 August 1863.
 Hitherto the HH&BR had assumed that its partner companies at Hereford would have much to gain by using the HH&BR line for access to South Wales, but the considerable network of the GWR did not seem to offer that likelihood.
 A rapid cooling of relations followed immediately, with the issue of the junction at Barton unresolved.

 In fact the GWR considered the HH&BR line worthy of developing as an ally, and the GWR General Manager, John Grierson, visited Hereford in November 1863 and agreed a compromise.
 A junction could be formed that did not directly cross the GWR (former NA&HR) line, but ran to the back (west side) of Barton station without making conflicting moves.
 An agreement was finalised on 24 August 1864, although many details were to be agreed later; nevertheless the first HH&BR train ran into Barton station on 1 October 1864.
 The agreement stipulated that the facilities granted to the HH&BR might be transferred to the Brecon and Merthyr Railway if required.
 The HH&BR and the B&MR were discussing an amalgamation at the time.

-In 1864 the HH&BR deposited a Parliamentary Bill for curves at Barton; one was to ease and regularise the curve to Barton itself; another was to curve to the north and run alongside the northward line to Barrs Court Junction; the curve was known as the Widemarsh Loop.
+In 1864 the HH&BR deposited a parliamentary bill for curves at Barton; one was to ease and regularise the curve to Barton itself; another was to curve to the north and run alongside the northward line to Barrs Court Junction; the curve was known as the Widemarsh Loop.
 At the same time the HH&BR petitioned against a GWR Bill for the Hereford Loop, which would bring trains from Abergavenny across to the Barrs Court line in entering Hereford from the south.
 While these matters were in Parliament, the GWR, the London and North Western Railway (also interested in the Hereford Loop) and the HH&BR agreed that the LNWR and the GWR would construct a south curve, the Brecon Curve, near Barrs Court Junction, enabling through running from the Barton direction to Barrs Court without reversal.
 For its part the HH&BR would withdraw opposition to the Hereford Loop, and construct the Widemarsh Loop itself.